NHL Rumors: Nashville Predators, Detroit Red Wings, and the Buffalo Sabres - NHL Rumors

 Not much evidence that there is an impending deal between the Detroit Red Wings and Buffalo Sabres

-Bob Duff of Detroit Hockey Now: Sources say there isn’t any evidence about an impending deal between the Detroit Red Wings and Buffalo Sabres despite some recent speculation.
+Bob Duff of Detroit Hockey Now: Sources said last week there isn’t any evidence about an impending deal between the Detroit Red Wings and Buffalo Sabres despite some recent speculation.

 Rumors have the Red Wings interested in Dylan Cozens with one suggesting Red Wings are trying to showcase Joe Veleno.